JuliaLang/www_old.julialang.org/downloads/plotting.md

 Gadfly's interface will be familiar to users of R's [ggplot2](http://ggplot2.org) package.
-See examples documentation on the [Gadfly](http://gadflyjl.org) homepage.
+See examples and documentation on the [Gadfly](http://gadflyjl.org) homepage.